chrisguest75/d3_examples/02_svg_sinetext/README.md

 # README
-Demonstrate how to build a sine scroller witrh d3 and svg
+Demonstrate how to build a sine scroller with D3 and SVG

 ```sh
 open ./index.html
 ```

 ## Notes